kevinkahn/softconsole/docs/useagenotes.md

   * One note of importance: labels are lists of strings and should always be notated as "str1","str2".
 A label with a single string must be made a list by appending a trailing comma.
 Failure to do this will result in the string itself being viewed as a list of single characters which will result in strange output.
 * The parameter MainChain provides the names in order of the screens accessible normally.
 The parameter SecondaryChain provides a list of screens that are accessible indirectly (see below).
 Any number of screens can be defined.
 * Whenever a color needs to be specified you can use any color name from the W3C list at http://www.w3.org/TR/SVG11/types.html#ColorKeywords
+* The config.txt file supports an "include = filename" parameter to allow breaking it up conveniently.
+This cam be useful if multiple consoles use some of the same screens and you want to have only one version of the description for those shared screens.

 # Currently supported screens
 * Keypad: mimics the KPL.
 Can support any number of buttons from 1 to 25 and will autoplace/autosize buttons in this range.
 Buttons may be colored as desired.
 Key types are: